 Properly-Processed ExPress® Soy Meal Maintains High Digestibility & Greater Metabolizable Energy

 We invented the high shear dry extrusion process, and have sought to optimize it over the years through research – much of which has been detailed here on the blog.
-Previously, in a past blog I discussed the advantages of using this method and how to process dry extruded soybeans, but today I will discuss the benefits of processing ExPress® soy meal compared to solvent extracted.
+Previously, in a past blog I discussed the advantages of using this method and how to process dry extruded soybeans, but today I will discuss the benefits of processing ExPress® soybean meal compared to solvent extracted.

 In the early 1990’s, Insta-Pro Intl released a horizontal, mechanical oil press to be used immediately after the extruder for crude oil isolation.
 Interestingly, this chemical-free extraction process produces oil with different, beneficial properties when compared to solvent-extracted soy oil.